okkevaneck/ectrans_build/README.md

 # ecTrans dwarf

 The ecTrans dwarf requires ecBuild and FIAT to be installed before ecTrans itself can be installed.
 Moreover, a specific version of ecTrans, maintained by Okke van Eck, is installed as it contains custom ROCTX markers for profiling.

 This repositry has two major scripts: `install.sh` and `clean.sh`.
 Both will be explained in their own subsection below.
+Afterwards a section will discuss how to run the model.

 ## Installation